sveinbjornt/Sloth/README.md

 <img src="resources/sloth_icon.png" width="192" height="192" align="right" style="float: right; margin-left: 30px;">

-**Sloth** is a Mac application that shows all open files, directories, sockets, pipes and devices in use by all running processes on your system.
-This makes it easy to inspect which apps are using which files etc.
+**Sloth** is a native Mac app that shows all open files, directories, sockets, pipes and devices in use by all running processes on your system.
+This makes it easy to inspect which apps are using which files, etc.

 * View all open files, directories, IP sockets, devices, Unix domain sockets and pipes
 * Filter by name, access mode, volume, type, location, or using regular expressions